NathanHinthorne/A2-Multi-threaded-Program/readme.md

 ## Citations

-Chatgpt gave us this command to complie code and link the object files. gcc -pthread -I. -Wall -Wno-int-conversion -D_GNU_SOURCE -fcommon counter.c prodcons.c matrix.c pcmatrix.c -o pcmatrix
+- Chatgpt gave us this command to complie code and link the object files: gcc -pthread -I. -Wall -Wno-int-conversion -D_GNU_SOURCE -fcommon counter.c prodcons.c matrix.c pcmatrix.c -o pcmatrix

+- Originally, we were grabbing two matrices on every step of the while loop in prod_worker().
+Claude.ai gave us code for changing prod_worker() to grab one matrix at a time.

 ## Credits